 Beyond the internationality within the LAS community, UCF strives to be an intercultural and inclusive institution that respects and values cultural difference and creates and maintains academic, professional, and personal relationships across cultural differences.
 This means that we have to make an effort to understand how people communicate differently, behave differently, and participate in community differently.
 The goal is not for everyone to feel comfortable all the time.
 To the contrary, one of the advantages of studying and working in an intercultural environment is that we learn to manage the awkward moments, miscommunications, and unintentional offenses that are inevitable in such an environment.
 "Intelligent Multilingualism:" English is the language of instruction for the LAS program and the most common language for both spoken and written communication at UCF.
 However, we are also part of a German university.
 Some administrative matters are best handled in German.
 At UCF, it is not unusual to hear two native German speakers interacting in English.
 Nor is it uncommon for two native English speakers to speak in German.
-This mix of languages is all to the good, but it requires some thought and self-control to work well.
-Given our commitment to language learning, we try to practice intelligent multilingualism.
+This mix of language learning, we try to practice intelligent multilingualism.
 Each individual is expected to assess which language is most appropriate in any given situation, taking into account their best understanding of the other participants and the purpose of the communication.
 Communication and language should be inclusive, not exclusive or divisive.